Skip to content

 Authentication

-Create an API Access Token from the "API Access" MDM page (see detailed documentation).
+Create an MDM/Insights API Access Token from the "API Access" page in the MDM (see detailed documentation).

 Once your token is created, you will have to set it in the header of each request to the API: